Lazar: Patriots Currently Have the Least Explosive Passing Attack in AFC Playoffs - CLNS Media

 On Sunday, the Pats were so successful through the air because the Jacksonville defense let them play on their terms.
 In other words, this doesn’t feel sustainable against stingier defenses that they’ll face in the playoffs.

 When Jones gets the ball out quickly, attacks short zone defenders, and is presented with third-and-manageable situations, he shreds opposing defenses.
+But New England threatens only a small quadrant of the field.

 We can show you countless examples from Sunday’s win where Mac reads out zone structures and throws against out-leveraged zone-droppers to keep the Pats offense moving.